learnbyexample/practice_python_projects/practice_python_projects.md

             f.write(top_level_comment.body + '\n')
 ```

-The `tokens.json` file contains the information that needs to be passed to the `praw.Reddit()` method.
-A sample is shown below, you'll need to replace the values with your own valid information.
+The `tokens.json` file contains the information passed to the `praw.Reddit()` method.
+The data structure is shown below — you'll need to replace the values with your own valid information.

 ```bash
 $ cat .secrets/tokens.json